rere950303/study-librarydeploy/README.md

 - 1.0.1: gradle dependency error solved
 - 1.0.2: delete MainClass
 - 1.0.3(latest): handle exception if handler return type is void
+- 1.0.4(to be distributed): supports a variety of api responses

 ## Response spec
 ### success